Canley Vale railway station

 Canley Vale railway station is located on the Main South line, serving the Sydney suburb of Canley Vale.
-It is served by Sydney Trains T2 Inner West & Leppington Line and T5 Cumberland line services.
+It is served by Sydney Trains' T2 Leppington & Inner West Line and T5 Cumberland line services.

 History

 Canley Vale station opened in April 1878.
-Canley Vale station is included in the NSW Governments Station Accessibility Upgrade Program which will see lifts built onto the current footbridge, toilets, an upgraded station entrance and improvements to CCTV, wayfinding and lighting.
+Canley Vale station is included in Transport for NSW's Transport Access Program which will see lifts built onto the current footbridge, toilets, an upgraded station entrance and improvements to CCTV, wayfinding and lighting.
 The upgrade to Canley Vale was complete in November 2021 and included new lifts and a kiss-and-ride feature.

-Platforms & services
+Platforms and services

 Transport links

-Transit Systems operate one route via Canley Vale station:
+Transit Systems operates one bus route via Canley Vale station, under contract to Transport for NSW: